Alcamech/clojure-practice/clj-basic-web/README.md

 ## Usage

 Using a stand-alone file that anyone with Java installed (which is basically everyone) can execute.
-To run:
+Run from ./clojure-practice/clj-basic-web:

     $ java -jar target/uberjar/clj-basic-web-0.1.0-standalone.jar [args]